Sandokhan/learn-python-fundamentals/chapter1.md

 Often you will want to import data from csv files and create a list out of it so you can work with the data and shape it to your likings.
 Who knows maybe you will even want to save the changed data to the file.

-Behind the sceneces we have loaded a sample csv data set and assigned it to a variable named `csvdata`.
+Behind the scenes we have loaded a sample csv data set and assigned it to a variable named `csvdata`.
-Feel free to print the data to see how it looks. (don't be overwhelmed by amount of data we'v put in :))
+Feel free to print the data to see how it looks. (don't be overwhelmed by amount of data we've put in :))

 Your task is to print the